 Understanding the Ports on your Xbox One

 Here’s the good news: despite the downplaying of its media features, all three models of the Xbox One still support HDMI-in.
-Most electronics that aren’t monitors or displays feature an HDMI-out port, meaning video and audio services can be outputted through that port into a display.
+Most electronics that aren’t monitors or displays feature an HDMI-out port, meaning video and audio services can be outputted through that port into a display, like a television or a computer monitor.
 The Xbox One, however, supports both HDMI-out and HDMI-in.
 While this might be confusing for some users who don’t know the difference between the two ports during setup, it means the Xbox One can be used to display a television signal through the interface of your console.
 It’s pretty neat stuff, considering it isn’t offered on most other devices.

-Now that there are three different models of the Xbox, it might be confusing to figure out which port you’re looking for on each device.
+Now that there are three different models of the Xbox One, it might be confusing to figure out which port you’re looking for on each device.
 Here’s a quick guide for figuring out what you need to find on each system.

 Xbox One (original)

 If you’ve been an Xbox One owner since day one, you have in your possession the original Xbox One console.
 It’s a bit bulkier than the other two, with a design often compared to a modern VCR, but with clean lines and a nice design, it’s still a great looking machine.
 We’ll be using photos of the original Xbox One console in our guide below, but this is a diagram straight from Microsoft, displaying the port selection on the back of the original machine.